John Campbell White (United Irishman): Ireland 1757–1798

-From heavily garrisoned Belfast, White does not appear to have taken to field in 1798 when rebel forces were defeated north of the town at the Battle of Antrim on June 7, and to the south at the Battle of Ballynahinch on June 12.
+From heavily garrisoned Belfast, White does not appear to have taken to the field in 1798 when rebel forces were defeated north of the town at the Battle of Antrim on 7 June, and to the south at the Battle of Ballynahinch on 12 June.
 How he and his family made it to the United States is unclear, but by October 1798 they were in Baltimore.